Turhan Nejat Veziroğlu

-Turhan Nejat Veziroğlu (born c.
-1924), sometimes referred to as TN Veziroglu, is a professor emeritus at the University of Miami, and during the 1970s chaired its mechanical engineering department and was its associate dean for research.
-He is the President of the International Association for Hydrogen Energy and founding editor of the International Journal of Hydrogen Energy.
-A research center at the University of Niğde, Turkey carries his name.
+Turhan Nejat Veziroğlu (24 January 1924 – 5 September 2024), also known as T. N. Veziroglu, was a Turkish-American academic and mechanical engineer.
+He was a professor emeritus at the University of Miami, where he chaired its mechanical engineering department in the 1970s and served as its associate dean for research.
+A key figure in the advocacy for the hydrogen economy, he was the President of the International Association for Hydrogen Energy and founding editor of the International Journal of Hydrogen Energy.
+A research center at the University of Niğde, Turkey, is named after him.
+He was nominated for the Nobel Prize in Economics in 2000 for his work on the hydrogen economy.

 Early life and education

-Veziroğlu was born and raised in Turkey, where he attended elementary and middle school in Izmir, then attended Pertevniyal Lyceum in Istanbul.
-After attending Istanbul Technical University for one and a half years, he became a student in England during World War II, receiving a B.Sc from University of London in 1946, along with an A.C.G.I. in mechanical engineering in London that same year.
+Veziroğlu was born and raised in Istanbul, Turkey, where he attended elementary and middle school in İzmir, then attended Pertevniyal High School in Istanbul.
+After attending Istanbul Technical University for one and a half years, he became a student in England during World War II, receiving a B.Sc. from University of London in 1946, along with an A.C.G.I. in mechanical engineering in London that same year.
 In 1947, he received the D.I.C. in engineering and technology from the Imperial College of Science and Technology in London.
-In 1951, Veziroğlu wrote his PhD thesis at the University of London.
+In 1951, Veziroğlu wrote his Ph.D. dissertation at the University of London.

-Veziroğlu returned to Turkey after graduating, joining the Turkish military for compulsory military service, in the ordnance section (inventions examiner) from 1952 to 1953.
-He worked as an engineer and scientific advisor for the Office of Soil Products in Ankara from 1954 to 1956 (including as Deputy Director of Steel Silos).
+Veziroğlu returned to Turkey after graduating, joining the Turkish military for compulsory military service, in the ordnance section, inventions examiner, from 1952 to 1953.
+He worked as an engineer and scientific advisor for the Office of Soil Products in Ankara from 1954 to 1956, including as Deputy Director of Steel Silos.
 He spent a summer working on nuclear engineering at the Electric Power Research Institute in Ankara during 1956.
 He was an engineering consultant in Istanbul during 1957 and 1958, then worked in his family's business, Veziroğlu Construction Company, as technical director from 1959 to 1961.